Predicting Chicago Bears' Stat Leaders in 2017

 Residing deep in the throes of a significant rebuild breeds inconsistency in such areas.
 Contending teams don't generally have the same problem—seeing the same boring faces leading in stats is a good thing for most franchises.

 The good news?
-Bears fans will notice the same young faces continuing to pop up in certain areas in 2017, along with a few new faces.
+Bears fans will notice the same young faces continuing to pop up in certain areas in 2017, along with a few new ones.
 It's a testament to a rebuild headed in the right direction as the roster surrounding these strong statistical producers continues to improve.

 Below, let's project who will pave the way for the Bears from a statistical standpoint in 2017.